 Inventories are stated at the lower of cost and net realisable value.
-In assessing the allowance for inventories, the Group takes into account the historical obsolescence and slow-moving experiences and future demand of their inventory products.
+In assessing the allowance for inventories, the Group takes into account the recent sales experience, the aging of inventories, the future market demand for their products and other factors that affect inventory obsolescence.

 Based on management's estimate, inventories are fully provided for obsolescence if there are no sale movements within 4 years.
-At the end of the reporting period, an allowance for slow moving inventories of \$2,025,000 (2021: \$1,647,000) has been made.
-A 5% increase/decrease in the allowance for slow moving inventories estimated by management would result in a decrease/increase of \$101,000 (2021: \$82,000) in the Group's profit before tax.
+At the end of the reporting period, an allowance for slow moving inventories of \$2,162,000 (2022: \$2,025,000) has been made.
+A 5% increase/decrease in the allowance for slow moving inventories estimated by management would result in a decrease/increase of \$108,000 (2022: \$101,000) in the Group's profit before tax.
 The carrying amount of inventories is disclosed in Note 20 of the financial statements.